FluxDev02/FluxDev02/readme.md

 ## 🌐 About Me

-* 💻 Passionate about development and security systems
+* Passionate about development
-* 🛠️ Specialized in FiveM scripting & backend systems
+* Specialized in FiveM scripting
-* ⚡ Focused on performance, optimization and clean code
+* Focused on performance, optimization and clean code
-* 🚀 Always building new projects and improving skills

 ## 🧠 Tech Stack